 In Turkey, sumac is a key ingredient in dishes such as “pide” (Turkish flatbread) and “lahmacun” (Turkish pizza).
 It is often sprinkled on top of these breads to enhance their taste.
 Sumac is also used in salads, especially the traditional Turkish salad called “Shepherd’s Salad” or “Coban Salatasi,” where it adds a zesty and acidic note.

-Sumac also spices up meat and doner kebabs.
+Sumac also adds spice to meat and doner kebabs.
 It is often used as a seasoning for grilled or roasted meats, especially those famous “Adana kebabs,” to provide a tangy contrast to the rich flavors of the meat.

-Sumac is an essential ingredient in the popular Turkish seasoning blend called “za’atar,” which typically includes dried herbs, sesame seeds, sumac, and sometimes salt.
-This versatile spice blend is used in various Turkish dishes, including marinating meats, seasoning vegetables, and flavoring dips and sauces.
+Sumac is an essential ingredient in the seasoning blend called “za’atar,” which originates in the Levant and is used in some parts of Turkey, particularly in the southeast, where it typically includes dried herbs, sesame seeds, sumac, and sometimes salt.

 This versatile spice in Turkish cuisine brings a distinct tanginess and brightness to a range of dishes, including bread, salads, meats, and spice blends.